OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zos_lib.md

 npm install @openzeppelin/upgrades
 ```

 That's it!
-Our project is now fully set up for using OpenZeppelin SDK programmatically.
+Our project is now fully set up for using the OpenZeppelin SDK programmatically.

 ## Adding some contracts